AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-facebookshare.md

 ---
+title: Facebook share
 description: Facebook share tool consists of a button added to the Social share panel.
-When the button is clicked the user is redirected to a sharing dialog box that is provided by a social service.
+When the button is selected, the user is redirected to a sharing dialog box that is provided by a social service.
 The position of the button is fully managed by the Social share tool.
 solution: Experience Manager
-title: Facebook share
 feature: Dynamic Media Classic,Viewers,SDK/API,Interactive Videos
 role: Developer,User
 exl-id: 209dfe87-ca9d-405f-ba78-4e88f6ebe1d2
 ---
 # Facebook share{#facebook-share}

 Facebook share tool consists of a button added to the Social share panel.
-When the button is clicked the user is redirected to a sharing dialog box that is provided by a social service.
+When the button is selected, the user is redirected to a sharing dialog box that is provided by a social service.
 The position of the button is fully managed by the Social share tool.

 <!--<a id="section_ADDF98E91AF24F618289D1682A5FB13A"></a>-->